 And, what is the difference between Seeking Alpha PREMIUM and PRO?

-As a Seeking Alpha Premium member, you get access to unlimited premium articles, stock ratings as well as lists of top stocks to buy now.
+As a Seeking Alpha Premium member, you get access to unlimited premium articles, stock ratings and lists of top stocks to buy now.

 On the other hand, Seeking Alpha PRO includes all PREMIUM features as well as Top Ideas from top-performing authors, exclusive access to short ideas, VIP service, and an ad-free experience.